This site requires a more recent version of Adobe Flash Player to function properly.

 Investment Overview for CSX Corporation (NYSE:CSX)

-- CSX's EBITDA margin: We currently forecast CSX's EBITDA margin to increase from 39.7% in 2012 to 45% by the end of the Trefis forecast period, primarily driven by productivity initiatives being undertaken by the company.
-CSX aims to lower its operating ratio to mid-60's in the long run.
+- CSX's EBITDA margin: We currently forecast CSX's EBITDA margin to increase from 39.6% in 2012 to 45% by the end of the Trefis forecast period, primarily driven by productivity initiatives being undertaken by the company.
+CSX plans to achieve operating ratio in the high-60′s by 2015 and mid-60′s over the long term by undertaking productivity and efficiency initiatives.

 CSX is the leading railroad in the Eastern U.S., engaged primarily in freight transportation in the Southeast, East, and Midwest regions of the U.S. CSX also transports overseas freight through Atlantic and Gulf Coast ports in addition to providing freight to the Western U.S. through interchange with other railroads.